 The rest of the movie, however, suffers from an uneven script.
 It combines a comedic sports movie, a period drama, and a thriller.

 Similar to sports movies, there’s a collection of characters each with their own motivations.
-There’s a ninja spy running along to maintain his cover, a princess attempting to ineffectively Mulan her way out of town, the warrior who wants to marry her, a messenger torn between money or dignity, a kid with a big dream, and an old man forcibly retired from the only life he knows.
+There’s a ninja spy running along to maintain his cover, the princess attempting to ineffectively Mulan her way out of town, the warrior who wants to marry her, the messenger torn between money or dignity, a kid with a big dream, and an old man forcibly retired from the only life he knows.
 Shenanigans ensue as some of the runners try to cheat their way through a 58-kilometer track.

 The slapstick comedy is interspersed with period drama while political intrigue brews in the background.
 While the shogun’s troops make their way to Annaka secrets are revealed.
 Things take a darker turn when these soldiers, led by a former Annaka clan member armed with the “Peacemaker”, arrive to stop a rebellion that doesn’t actually exist.